-Cincinnatus central School will encourage all students, faculty, staff, and visitors through verbal and written communication (e.g., signage) to adhere to CDC and DOH guidance regarding the use of PPE, specifically acceptable face coverings, when a social distance cannot be maintained
+Cincinnatus Central School will encourage all students, faculty, staff, and visitors through verbal and written communication (e.g., signage) to adhere to CDC and DOH guidance regarding the use of PPE when/if necessary, specifically acceptable face coverings, when a social distance cannot be maintained

-- Each classroom will have CDC Wash Your Hands signage by every water outlet - Elementary signage - Secondary Signage - Student and staff bathrooms will have CDC Wash Your Hands signage - All entrances will have CDC face covering signage as students, staff and visitors entering the buildings - Each classroom will have CDC face covering signage as you enter and exit the classroom - CDC face mask signage will be placed conspicuously throughout the building hallways, stairways, instruction areas, offices and non social distancing conforming areas - Remind staff and students that it is important that students and staff cover their mouths or noses with a tissue when coughing or sneezing and dispose of the tissue appropriately - A supply of tissues and no touch/floor pedal trash cans will be available in each room when feasible.
+- Each classroom will have CDC Wash Your Hands signage by every water outlet - Elementary signage - Secondary Signage - Student and staff bathrooms will have CDC Wash Your Hands signage - Remind staff and students that it is important that students and staff cover their mouths or noses with a tissue when coughing or sneezing and dispose of the tissue appropriately - A supply of tissues and no touch/floor pedal trash cans will be available in each room when feasible.
 If no tissue is available, using the inside of the elbow (or shirtsleeve) to cover the mouth or nose is preferable to using the hands.
-Always perform hand hygiene after sneezing, coughing and handling dirty tissues or other soiled material
+Always perform hand hygiene after sneezing, coughing and handling dirty tissues or other soiled material..